benyar/pfs-provisions/README.md

 # pfs-provisions
-Pathfinder Provisions journal for FoundryVTT.
+A drag-and-drop list of Pathfinder Provisions for Pathfinder Society, Paizo's Organized Play program for Pathfinder Second Edition.